-The purpose of the Community Plan for Southpoint Open Space is to develop an implementable plan that will guide the future of Southpoint Park and the Smallpox Hospital for the next ten years.
-Community engagement is a key component of each phase of the design process, and this will ensure the Plan truly reflects the community's priorities, values, and vision.
+The purpose of the Community Plan for Southpoint Open Space was to develop an implementable plan that will guide the future of Southpoint Park and the Smallpox Hospital for the next ten years.
+Community engagement was a key component of each phase of the design process, and ensured the Plan truly reflects the community's priorities, values, and vision.

-The process, which began in March 2016, is expected to last 12 months and it will include a variety of opportunities for public and stakeholder involvement.
-The input from the community will inform and guide the project, which will result in the following efforts:
+The process, which began in March 2016, lasted a little over a year and included a variety of opportunities for public and stakeholder involvement.
+The input from the community informed and guided the project, which resulted in the following efforts:

 Community vision for Southpoint Open Space